 Creativity, Activity, Service

 This is a central, worthwhile and exciting part of the IB programme.
 You will complete about 150 hours of extra-curricular activity, made up of a mixture of components: creative activities (drama, music, dance, art, writing, etc); sport, very broadly defined; and service in the community (working with small children, the disabled, on environmental projects, etc.).
 The balance of the activities – and exactly what you do –will be down to you, but we will make available a wide range of opportunities inside and outside of college.
-You will complete a log recording your time and your experiences.
+You will complete a log recording and reflecting on your experiences.

-There are no external examinations at the end of Year One.
 All the written exams take place in May of Year Two and the results are published in July.
 In many subjects there is a substantial amount of coursework and assessed oral presentation.
 Theory of Knowledge is assessed by an externally marked coursework essay.
 The maximum possible score is 45.
 In order to pass the diploma, you need a minimum of 24 points and must meet certain other conditions.

 The IB is graded very differently from A levels.
 With number grades for each subject (1 - 7), and further points awarded for the extended essay and TOK, you finish with a total point score.
 A grade 3 is broadly comparable with a pass grade at A level and grade 6 is comparable to a good A grade.
 To earn the Diploma you need a minimum of 24 points over all and only a very small number of students world-wide ever achieve the maximum of 45.